LiquidFun/FSR-Coding-Cup-2023/KeyboardRobot/README.md

 Given a 6x6 keyboard layout you have designed and a sequence of characters, calculate the minimum possible distance travelled by 2 mechanical fingers in order to type that character sequence.
 Assume that fingers may not travel diagonally, only in a straight line horizontally or vertically.
 The distance between two adjacent keyboard buttons is 1, therefore the maximum distance on the keyboard between the top-left and bottom-right buttons is $5+5 = 10$.

+Both fingers will be initially at the top left key (even if the key is empty).
+The fingers do not hinder each other and can stay at or move to the same position.

 ## Input format

 The first 6 lines contain your keyboard layout, each of those lines contains exactly 6 characters.
 Among these 36 characters it is guaranteed that each letter in the English alphabet appears exactly once.
 Additionally, the space-bar is encoded as a underscore \t{_}.
 Dots (\t{.}) denote empty parts of the keyboard and may be ignored.